cpp

 // a const reference: const auto &

-// We could also iterate through a non-const container and reference
+// We could also iterate through a non-const range and reference the

-// the elements with a const reference, becasue we refer to the
+// elements with a const reference, becasue we refer to the

 }